lancewood1/cloud-native-course-errata/README.md

 ### Known issues

-- Internet Exploder breaks on Blue Green - use Chrome
+- Internet Explorer breaks on Blue Green - use Chrome
 - The lab document uses the term `subdomain`, which is actually `hostname`